Lessons from star athletes on leaving the right brand legacy.

 By Luke Sklar and Amber Hudson

 This week anyone who clapped eyes on the news likely has the image of Kevin Ware’s snapped leg burned on their retinas.
 For.
 Ever.
-You can check it out here if you must, but consider yourself warned.
-The dangling leg, the grimace of pain, the reaction of the players on the bench, Ware on crutches post operation, the images tell an incredible story.
+The dangling leg, the grimace of pain, the reaction of the players on the bench, Ware on crutches post-operation, the images tell an incredible story.
 And Ware became a household name because of it.

 Then there’s Bo Jackson, the first person to be named an All-Star in two major sports, NFL and MLB (and the guy who did the “Bo Knows…” ads for Nike).
 A serious hip injury not only ended his career but became the lasting memory for many, over-shadowing what was a stellar career.